Rishabh9593/Prometheus_DynamoDB/README.md

 - In policy attachment resource, attached the policy to IAM role created above.
 - This step is very important, else our lambda won’t be able to fetch data from SNS.
 Resource aws_lambda_permission is needed to link things from lambda side.
-Else we will be able to add lambda in Subscriptions to SNS, but trigger link will be missing.
+Else we will be able to add lambda in Subscriptions to SNS, but trigger link will be missing from lambda side.

 # DYNAMODB